operator-framework/community-operators/docs/packaging-operator.md

 │   └── my-operator.v1.0.0.clusterserviceversion.yaml
 └── my-operator.package.yaml
 ```
 The `package.yaml` is a YAML file at the root level of the package directory.
 It provides the package name, a selection of channels pointing to potentially different Operator Versions/CSVs and a default channel.
 The package name is what users on cluster see when they discover Operators available to install.
+##### Channels #####
 Use channels to allow your users to select a different update cadence, e.g. `stable` vs. `nightly`.
 If you have only a single channel the use of `defaultChannel` is optional.

 An example of `my-operator.package.yaml`: